ryancantrell321/QShield_v1.2_CLI/readme.md

 SIGNS BUT CAN CONTAIN UNDERSCORES), the backup will proceed.

 <p style="text-align: justify; font-size: 16px;">For restoration purposes, this tool is designed to automatically extract data from the .zip file
-it previously generated and put it back in the aforementioned folders.
-MAKE SURE QBITTORRENT IS OFF COMPLETELY BEFORE RESTORING!</p>
+it previously generated when you press 2 and put it back in the aforementioned folders after you specify the file path and name.
+MAKE SURE
+QBITTORRENT IS OFF COMPLETELY BEFORE RESTORING!</p>

 <p style="text-align: justify; font-size: 16px;">All you need to do is to run the program as an administrator, specify the location and the file